Palak1340/Case-Study-Enhancing-Manufacturing-Efficiency-Through-Data-Driven-Insights/README.md

 The "ManufacturingDataset1.xlsx" file contains the following columns:

-1.ProductID: A unique identifier for each product.
+1. ProductID: A unique identifier for each product.
 (Primary Key)

-2.ProductType: The type of the product (e.g., Electronics, Furniture).
+2. ProductType: The type of the product (e.g., Electronics, Furniture).

-3.ProductionDate: The date when the product was manufactured.
+3. ProductionDate: The date when the product was manufactured.

-4.ProductionCost: The cost of producing the product.
+4. ProductionCost: The cost of producing the product.

-5.CountryOfOrigin: The country where the product was manufactured.
+5. CountryOfOrigin: The country where the product was manufactured.

-6.QuantityProduced: The quantity of the product produced.
+6. QuantityProduced: The quantity of the product produced.

-7.WarehouseLocation: The location of the warehouse where the product is stored.
+7. WarehouseLocation: The location of the warehouse where the product is stored.

 The "ManufacturingDataset2.xlsx" file contains the following columns:

-1.EmployeeID: A unique identifier for each employee.
+1. EmployeeID: A unique identifier for each employee.

-2.Department: The department in which the employee works.
+2. Department: The department in which the employee works.

-3.HireDate: The date when the employee was hired.
+3. HireDate: The date when the employee was hired.

-4.Salary: The salary of the employee.
+4. Salary: The salary of the employee.

-5.CountryOfOperation: The country where the employee operates.
+5. CountryOfOperation: The country where the employee operates.

-6.ProductID: A unique identifier for products, corresponding to 'ProductID' in "ManufacturingDataset1.xlsx".
+6. ProductID: A unique identifier for products, corresponding to 'ProductID' in "ManufacturingDataset1.xlsx".
 (Foreign Key)

-7.PerformanceRating: The performance rating of the employee (out of 10).
+7. PerformanceRating: The performance rating of the employee (out of 10).

-8.Employee Training Record: Training records for each employee.
+8. Employee Training Record: Training records for each employee.